singh1114/best/_posts/2019-12-13-set-up-new-machines-for-development.md

 I have a MAC machine for development and love to use `iTerm` and `zsh` for powering my shell.

-Their command completion is very useful while programming and help us to find the commands more easily.
+Their command completion is very useful while programming and help us find the commands more easily.

-You can directly download iTerm from their [website](https://iterm2.com/downloads.html).
+You can directly download `iTerm` from their [website](https://iterm2.com/downloads.html).

 `ZSH` is used to provide good visual touch to your system.
 I love the default shell theme they provide.
-Currently you use the software by downloading using `wget` or `curl`.
+Currently, you use the software by downloading using `wget` or `curl`.

 Head to their [website](https://ohmyz.sh/) for more details.

+`zsh` also adds some [git aliases](https://github.com/ohmyzsh/ohmyzsh/wiki/Cheatsheet#git), which makes your life far easier as a developer.

 Hope you liked this post.
 Please subscribe to the weekly newsletter by sharing your email.